 What formats did you publish The Cyborg Tinkerer in?

-Hardcover, paperback, and ebook.
+Hardcover, paperback, ebook, and audiobook.

 Did you work with editors?